 Results

-Comparing overall considered decarbonization strategies
+Comparing energy strategies

 In the first part of the comparative analysis we focused on the relative contribution of specific energy technologies to total electricity supply under Baseline and 2 Degrees policy assumptions by 2050.
 Results are presented in Figure 1, plotting the mean and spread of expert ranking (y-axis) versus the results from IAM projections (x-axis).
 We find that IAM and expert results are broadly consistent regarding the role of different technologies in 2030 and 2050 under business-as-usual conditions (Baseline, left hand side panels).
 Both models and experts expect fossil fuels to remain the dominant technology, followed by electricity supply via intermittent technology (in particular wind).
 Some differences are found for the relative position of solar and nuclear supply technology, showing the experts to consign a larger role for solar energy and a smaller role for nuclear power than considered by IAMs.
 The difference might be a result of non-technological factors playing a key role in the experts’ response (e.g. preferences for PV).
 Overall, the expert responses reach a wider range in results than IAMs, which could be a reflection of the more singular representation (i.e. techno-economic, with a narrower set of drivers and barriers of technological change) of key decisions in the energy system by IAMs than represented in the different views of experts.